wuxc/pywin32doc/md/PyDEVMODEW.md

 PyDEVMODEW is only needed when win32api, win32gui, or win32print

-are built with UNICODE defined.
+are built with UNICODE defined\.
 Currently, you must explicitely ask

-for the unicode version.
+for the unicode version\.

 #### Methods